-The \$372 projected cash deficit for 2020 is higher than the \$319 that the Board approved in December because the unfavorable costs necessary to address the labor settlement and the MMTOA subsidy reduction exceeded the value of the insurance recovery.
-Excluding these unfavorable impacts on carryover cash balances, MTA's operating cash position is virtually unchanged from the November Plan for the years 2019 and beyond.
+February Plan's \$372 projected cash deficit for 2020 is higher than the \$319 that the MTA Board approved in December because of unfavorable non-recurring events known as "one-shots."
+More specifically, non-recurring costs necessary to address the Transport Workers Union ("TWU") labor settlement, combined with a lower than anticipated MMTOA Receipts projection for 2017, exceeded the value of a favorable "one-shot" insurance recovery for Superstorm Sandy damage.
+Excluding these net unfavorable impacts (described below in more detail) on carryover cash balances, MTA's operating cash position is virtually unchanged from the November Plan for the years 2019 and beyond.